How to Open A Demat Account?

 approval.
 Once the compliance approvals have been received your account will be

-opened.
-The DP will then allot you a Beneficial Ownership code (BO) which will be
+The DP will then allot you a Beneficial Ownership code (BO) which will be your account

-your account number.
-Your full DP account number will be a combination of your DP
+number.
+Your full DP account number will be a combination of your DP id and your

-id and your BO code.
-Your DP code must be mentioned in the same manner at the time
+BO code.
+Your DP code must be mentioned in the same manner at the time of applying

 Step 5: Signing a power of attorney (POA) for online debits and credits to demat…